Did you know Google Analytics data can actually lead you and your team to make poor marketing decisions?

 I’ll give you a hint… more and more of your website visitors are no longer using computers as much as other devices…

 The 4th and final mistake is ignoring devices in your Google Analytics reports.
 The reality is that desktop traffic can perform much differently versus mobile and tablet traffic.
 This is especially true if your website is not mobile responsive.

-By default your Channels report will not segment by device so it’s not clear if certain devices are outperforming others.
-It’s entirely possible that desktop traffic is performing well, but mobile and tablet is not so the overall trend is negative.
+By default, your Channels report will not segment by device so it’s not clear if certain devices are outperforming others.
+It’s entirely possible that desktop traffic is performing well, but mobile and tablet are not so the overall trend is negative.
 In that case, if you don’t segment by device, then you’ll likely make a poor marketing decision!

 To segment your Channels report, click on the “+ Add Segment” button above the graph and then select “Mobile Traffic” and “Tablet Traffic”

 Once you add these two segments, then you’ll be able to review how mobile and tablet traffic is performing for each of your different marketing channels.
 This will give you a clear picture of how your marketing campaigns are performing so you can make the best possible decisions.

 January 13, 2022 at 12pm – 1:30pm Eastern Time